Objective Function | Description |

 Generalization in deep learning

-It turns out that with lots of data and very complex models, or maybe even in most settings, our ‘classical’ understanding just described doesn’t hold up.
+It turns out that with lots of data and very complex models, or maybe even in most settings, the ‘classical’ understanding just described doesn’t hold up.
 In fact, it is possible to get a model that fits the training data perfectly, and yet ultimately still generalizes well to new data!

 This phenomenon is encapsulated in the notion of double descent.
 The idea is that, with overly complex models such as those employed with deep learning, we can get to the point of interpolating the data exactly.
 But as we continue to increase the complexity of the model, we actually start to generalize better again, as the model continues to explore potential options for fitting the data.
 This is a fascinating and somewhat counterintuitive result, and visually this displays as a ‘double descent’ in terms of test error.
 We see an initial decrease in test error as the model gets better in general.
 After a while, it begins to rise as we would expect in the classical regime (Figure 9.1).
 Eventually it peaks at the point where we have as many parameters as data points.
 Beyond that however, as we get even more complex with our model, we can possibly see a decrease in test error again3.
 Crazy!